 For many, the Cold War is a distant memory.
 For those under 35, it's history.
 Then there are people like me.
-Those who saw the insanity of mutually assured destruction with nuclear weapons to keep the peace, extrapolated that scenario to its logical outcome and concluded that homo sapiens sapiens was much more likely than not to fuse itself along with its home world into a sphere of radioactive glass to serve as a dire warning to intelligent life everywhere.
+Those who saw the human and economic cost of mutually assured destruction with nuclear weapons to keep the peace, extrapolated that scenario to its logical outcome and concluded that homo sapiens sapiens was much more likely than not to fuse itself along with its home world into a sphere of radioactive glass to serve as a dire warning to intelligent life everywhere.
 This sense of doom was compounded if you lived in East or West Germany, two of the linchpin countries that were little more than pawns in a game of geo-political chess between the superpowers.
 A game that lasted four decades.
 A game without a winning scenario.
 A game in which checkmate equaled extinction.

 I understood this by the time I was 13 in 1975.
 I spent the next 15 years believing it was highly unlikely I'd live to see 30.
-This was a huge factor in my decision to emigrate at 20, and the reason why I tirelessly and vocally opposed the Cold War during the 1980s, when everybody in America seemed to embrace it with abandon.
+This was a factor in my decision to emigrate at 20, and the reason why I tirelessly and vocally opposed the Cold War during the 1980s, when everybody in America seemed to embrace it with abandon.

 These days, I rarely think about what it was like during those 15 years, living under a cloud of existential doom, barreling towards a seemingly inevitable chain of catastrophic events I had absolutely no power to prevent.
 As a result, I never went through a youthful phase of feeling invulnerable or immortal.
 I did not take foolish risks, nor did I do anything else that might shorten my lifespan even further.
 But mostly I was really, really angry.
 And I didn't even know it.
 Consequently, I have vivid memories of emotional outbursts that shocked and confused me as much as those they were directed at.
 This doesn't happen anymore.
-I have faced and worked through the emotional aftermath of growing up with the constant threat of nuclear extinction.
+I have faced and worked through the emotional aftermath of growing up with an acute awareness of the constant threat of nuclear extinction.

 Every once in a while, however, I am viscerally reminded of what that felt like.
 Take, for example, the following twitter conversation with @biochembelle and @kejames, about the emotional toll of accidents and terrorists attacks that cost lives - events close to home that remind us those lives could easily have been our own.